Rahm outlasts rookie Thompson to win AmEx by 1 stroke

 Rahm got his share of breaks.
 From the middle of the fairway on the 16th, Rahm had his hands on his hips as he watched his second shot head toward the deep bunker down the left side.
 It hit in the dormant rough and stayed in the fairway.
 That left a pitch to just inside 10 feet, and his birdie putt for the lead swirled into the cup.

-Rahm now has won four of his last six starts – he won the Sentry Tournament of Champions in Hawaii to start the year, and he won twice on the European tour at end of last year.
+Rahm now has won four of his last six starts — he won twice on the European tour at end of last year.
 This was his seventh straight top 10 worldwide, a streak that began after the Tour Championship in late August.

 Xander Schauffele, two weeks after he withdrew because of back pain, closed with a 62 and finished two behind with Chris Kirk (64).